kim-lindhard-dfds/harald/docs/integration_test.md

 	Requires following scope:

 	* usergroups:write

+	It also requires a "*paid_teams_only*" scopes, which sadly isn't as easy as the previous scopes.
+Documentation on said scope is rather light, but from what I've gathered it requires a paid plan for the Slack Workspace.

 The scopes mentioned are in regards to the Slack API and how it grants permissions.
 You can read more here: [https://api.slack.com/scopes](https://api.slack.com/scopes)